The capital of murder, my trip to El Salvador

 My favorite place in Kutaisi

-Rain, heavy rain.
+Heavy rain.
 Wet shoes.
 Three hours of sleep, as of my late arrival to Georgia at three in the morning.
 Feeling disappointed, as all agencies are closed of a low season time.
 Finally found a private driver, to book a trip for the next day, but Okatse Canyon is closed anyway.
 Not a very good first day of my trip.
 Wondering around.
 Keep looking for a little salvation of my miserable state.
 Turning, going indoor.
-Then, boooom.
 A huge u-turn.
 From the gray and sad surroundings of Kutaisis, that rainy day, in to the vibrant, colorful market.
-So full of life, so full of people.
 Food, from nuts to wine, from cheese to figs. Meat, fruits, vegetables, dairy, clothes, wine, chargers, bulbs… and more.
 Sellers working, engaging and interacting with each other, with customers.
 Loud noises.
 People discussing, god knows what, I don`t speak the language, but probably anything and everything.
 And what do I do?
-Thought, hungry, ready to buy a food, had to grab my camera first to take some photos of this definitely, for sure my favorite (!), a very buzzing place.
+Thought, hungry, ready to buy a food, had to grab my camera first to take some photos of this place.

 The cave that can`t be missed